TV Advertising 101: Everything a Business Should Know

 There isn’t one set package of pricing when advertising on TV.
 Everything is tailored to your marketing goals and the criteria you choose when creating a campaign.
 That criteria includes the following:

 - Whether you want to advertise on cable or broadcast TV.
 This can determine which consumers you are reaching, and the type of programming options available to you.
-Choosing between cable and broadcast also determines the geographic area where your ads will be aired: Broadcast is good for advertising to a large population across a large geographic area, but cable TV can be targeted to specific zones within a designated market area, which lets small businesses focus ads to their closest audience.
+Choosing between cable tv advertising and broadcast tv advertising also determines the geographic area where your ads will be aired: Broadcast is good for advertising to a large population across a large geographic area, but often times will be more expensive.
+While cable TV advertising can be targeted to specific zones within a designated market area, which lets small businesses focus ads to the customers nearest to their business or service area, saving you as a business owner money.

 - Time of day.
 Prime-time ads typically come at the highest cost, while less competitive time slots during the day or late at night are more affordable.